raspberrypilearning/dont-fall-through/en/quiz1/question_3.md

   --- feedback ---

   Correct.
-The tile would be set to GlossGreen after the ball rolled over it because it has the 'Safe' tag.
+The tile would be set to 'GlossGreen' after the ball rolled over it, because it has the 'Safe' tag.

   --- /feedback ---